At a Glance

 Highlight Relevant Qualifications: Clearly outline your Assessor Qualification and any industry-specific qualifications in your CV.
 Make sure to mention your experience as a Vehicle Damage Mechanical, Electrical and Trim Technician, Paint Technician, or Panel Technician.

-Tailor Your Application: When completing the online application, tailor your responses to showcase how you meet the specific criteria outlined in the person specification.
-Use examples from your experience to illustrate your competence and suitability for the role.
+Tailor Your Application: When completing the online application, tailor your responses to clearly demonstrate how you meet the criteria outlined in the person specification.
+Use specific examples from your experience to showcase your skills and knowledge relevant to the role.

 How to prepare for a job interview at City & Guilds Group